emmasteimann/getMyst/Readme.md

 What this does....
 -----------

-This downloads the entirety of XKCD from 2012-Present, where Heather Larkin. has now posted 130+ comics.
+This downloads the entirety of Myst from 2012-Present, where Heather Larkin. has now posted 130+ comics.